Digital product development guide

 Project testing plan

 “Hunting for bugs has the tendency to become increasingly time-consuming as the errors become more rare and specific.
-As bug-free software doesn’t exist, knowing when to stop is essential.
-Resilience in digital product often also means that the software knows how to break as gracefully as possible in case something still goes wrong."
+Because bug-free software doesn’t exist, knowing when to stop is essential.
+Resilience in a digital product often also means that the software knows how to break as gracefully as possible in case something still goes wrong."

 Oscar Salonaho